cloudflare/cloudflare-docs/content/workers/platform/bindings/about-service-bindings.md

 Local development is supported for Service bindings.
 For each Worker, open a terminal and use [`wrangler dev --local`](/workers/wrangler/commands/#dev) in the relevant directory or use the `SCRIPT` option to specify the relevant Worker's entrypoint.

 ### Use Service bindings

-Service bindings are available in your Worker code under the `<binding_name>` specified in `wrangler.toml`, via API, or Dashboard.
-For example, a Service binding that's named "auth" will be available under the binding name `auth` in your Worker.
+Service bindings are available in your Worker code under the `<BINDING_NAME>` specified in `wrangler.toml`, via API, or the dashboard.
+For example, a Service binding that is named "auth" will be available under the binding name `auth` in your Worker.
 The API `fetch()` is implemented on each Service binding by default.

 ### Connected Workers